BND Hamburger Icon

 Who pays interchange fees?

 Every time you process a credit card transaction through the processor, the processing company collects a small fee from that transaction.
-The fees are deducted automatically from your merchant account before the net sales proceeds are sent to your company’s bank account.
+The fees are automatically deducted from your merchant account before the net sales proceeds are sent to your company’s bank account.

 TipTip